Insights Payroll

 UAE overtime is a controls function, not just a calculation.
 The rates are simple.
 The cap is clear.
 The exempt categories are narrow.
 What matters is accurate time tracking, correct bucket assignment, the right hourly base rate, and itemised payslip disclosure.
 The firms that get overtime right run automated time-tracking that feeds a payroll engine, applies the rate buckets correctly, and produces a register that reconciles every cycle.
 The firms that get it wrong end up paying twice when a successful MoHRE complaint surfaces 12 months of underpaid uplift.

-Velmont Crest is a DED-licensed UAE accounting firm with eight years of practice experience providing advisory and processing support across the full UAE payroll cycle — WPS processing, overtime calculation, gratuity accrual and end-of-service settlement — for mainland and free zone businesses.
+Velmont Crest is a DED-licensed UAE accounting firm providing advisory and processing support across the full UAE payroll cycle — WPS processing, overtime calculation, gratuity accrual and end-of-service settlement — for mainland and free zone businesses.
 Read more on our insights hub or get in touch via our contact page.

 Disclaimer: Velmont Crest is a DED-licensed accounting firm providing advisory, preparation and compliance support services.
 We are not a regulated payroll bureau or labour law firm.
 UAE overtime, labour and payroll rules change frequently — verify all figures and rates with MoHRE and the latest published regulations before acting, and consult a licensed legal professional for advice specific to your circumstances.